frodo-hu/Acoustic-Anomaly-Detection/README.md

   - Comparison between models for anomaly detection effectiveness.

 - **Applications:**
-  - Predictive maintenance of hydroelectric powerplants.
+  - Predictive maintenance of industrial machines.
   - Acoustic monitoring for fault detection in real-world and synthetic datasets.

 ---